 - 1/2 teaspoon sea salt

-- In a small bowl, combine the vinegar 1 cup milk of your choice.
+- In a small bowl, combine milk and vinegar.
 Let sit for at least 10 minutes.
-(This is the "vegan buttermilk.")

-- Layer the rings in a shallow dish and pour the buttermilk mixture on top.
-Let sit for one hour.
-This moistens the onions, infuses them with tartness, and allows the flour to stick to them more easily.
+- Layer onion rings in a shallow dish and pour milk mixture over top.
+Let sit for 1 hour.

-- In a separate bowl, combine the flours and dried basil.
+- In a bowl, combine flours and basil.